Compiling and configuring Eliom modules

-You can use functions like Eliom_state.create_volatile_table that needs some information about the site (here, volatile tables are associated to a site), only during a request or during the initialisation phase of the server.
+You can use functions such as Eliom_state.create_volatile_table that needs information about the site (here, volatile tables are associated to a site), only during a request or during the initialization phase of the server.

-If you want to use that kind of function before the initialisation phase, for example if your module is linked statically with the server, you must call these function using the function Eliom_service.register_eliom_module.
-(One solution is to use a lazy value to delay the creation of the table, and force that value during the registration function).
+If you want to use this kind of function before the initialization phase, for example if your module is linked statically with the server, you must call these function using function Eliom_service.register_eliom_module.
+(One solution is to use a lazy value to delay the creation of the table, and force that value from the registration function).

 Advanced use: create an extension for the server that access Eliom's data ¶

 If you want an Ocsigen extension with access to Eliom's data (for example if you want an extension that will register some services), you can use the function Eliom_extension.register_eliom_extension to register the function that will generate the Ocsigen_extensions.answer.